awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Removing the Amazon VPC CNI Amazon EKS add\-on<a name="removing-vpc-cni-eks-add-on"></a>

-**Important**
+You have two options when removing an Amazon EKS add\-on:
++ **Preserve the add\-on's software on your cluster** – This option removes Amazon EKS management of any settings and the ability for Amazon EKS to notify you of updates and automatically update the Amazon EKS add\-on after you initiate an update, but preserves the add\-on's software on your cluster\.
+This option makes the add\-on a self\-managed add\-on, rather than an Amazon EKS add\-on\.
+There is no downtime for the add\-on\.
-Removing the Amazon EKS add\-on from your cluster removes its pods from your cluster, not just the settings that were managed by Amazon EKS\.
-You should only remove the Amazon EKS add\-on from your cluster if none of the pods on your cluster are dependent on the functionality that the add\-on provides\.
++ **Removing the add\-on software entirely from your cluster** – You should only remove the Amazon EKS add\-on from your cluster if there are no resources on your cluster are dependent on the functionality that the add\-on provides\.
 After removing the Amazon EKS add\-on, you can add it again if you want to\.

+If the add\-on has an IAM account associated with it, the IAM account is not removed\.

 Select the tab with the name of the tool that you want to use to remove the Amazon VPC CNI Amazon EKS add\-on from your 1\.18 or later cluster with\.